tpluscode/Nancy.Boostrapper.Experiments/README.md

 #### DryIoc

-**<sup>1</sup>** - The implementations of `IRequestStartup` seem to be resolved from application container and not request container, and so the dependency cannot be satisfied
+**<sup>1</sup>** - The implementations of `IRequestStartup` seem to be resolved from application container and not request container, and so the dependency cannot be satisfied.
+See issue [lcssk8board/Nancy.Bootstrappers.DryIoc#2](/lcssk8board/Nancy.Bootstrappers.DryIoc/issues/2)

 ### Grace